Ottawa

 Canada is one of the United States' most important economic partners.
 Home to one of the best public education systems in the world, Canada is a booming talent hub across all industries, including tech, financial services, healthcare, and agriculture.
 Despite being a relatively small country by population, Canada's GDP is approaching $2 trillion.
 Companies looking to expand globally can hire top Canadian talent by partnering with an EOR service like Via.

-Canada has strict employment laws for Canadian residents and Temporary Foreign Workers (TFW), which extend to employee compensation and benefits.
-Therefore, maintaining compliance and following the law is crucial.
+Canada has strict employment laws for Canadian residents and Temporary Foreign Workers (TFW).
 To make matters more complicated, every Canadian province has unique labor regulations, rules, minimum wage requirements, and hours an employee may work.

 Under the Employment Standards Act, mandatory paid time off (PTO) extends to four major areas:

-Vacation: Two weeks are given after a year (12 months)
+Vacation: 2 weeks are given after a year (12 months)

-Maternity/parental leave: 15–78 weeks, depending on whether it’s strictly maternity leave/blog/countries-with-paid-maternity-leave/, standard parental leave, or extended parental leave
+Maternity/parental leave: 15–76 weeks, depending on whether it’s strictly maternity leave, standard parental leave, or extended parental leave

 Observed public holidays: nationwide and provincial/territorial